 On Dec.
 4, 2017, the B.C. government announced an independent review of the 2017 wildfire and spring freshet seasons.
 Co-chaired by George Abbott and Chief Maureen Chapman, the review team held a series of open houses and met with First Nations, local governments and other groups of British Columbians affected by wildfires and flooding that year.

 On April 30, 2018, Abbott and Chapman delivered their final report, entitled Addressing the New Normal: 21st Century Disaster Management in British Columbia.
-The B.C.
-Government is already acting on 19 of the report’s 108 recommendations.
-An action plan to address all of the recommendations will be completed by Oct.
-31, 2018.
+On May 10, 2018, the B.C.
+Government released its initial response to the report.

 News release about the government’s response to the report (May 10, 2018)